What is the GDPR?

-On 25 May 2018, the most significant piece of European data protection legislation in 20 years will come into force when the European Union’s (EU) General Data Protection Regulation (GDPR) replaces the 1998 Data Protection Act (DPA).
+On 25 May 2018, the most significant piece of European data protection legislation in 20 years came into force when the European Union’s (EU) General Data Protection Regulation (GDPR) replaced the 1998 Data Protection Act (DPA).
 The GDPR strengthens the rights that individuals have regarding personal data relating to them and seeks to unify data protection laws across Europe.
 It also sets out higher standards for companies as to how they protect that information which they process or control.

-Once the GDPR comes into effect, all companies processing and holding the personal data of subjects residing in the EU must comply with it, regardless of location.
-It is worth highlighting that Brexit will not affect the GDPR, and the UK will still be bound by this legislation once it leaves the European Union.
+Now the GDPR is in effect, all companies processing and holding the personal data of subjects residing in the EU must comply with it, regardless of location.
+It is also worth highlighting that Brexit does not affect this.

-What are the key changes in the GDPR?
+What were the key changes in the GDPR?

-The GDPR will fundamentally change how you can process and handle your clients’ data, so it should be a priority in all of your processes going forward.
-In summary, you will need to:
+The GDPR fundamentally changes how you can process and handle your clients’ data.
+In summary, you must:

-- Make sure you know what the GDPR is and how it will affect your business.
+- Make sure you know what the GDPR is and how it affects your business.

 - Have the correct security and controls in place to ensure your clients’ data is safe at all times.

 - Be transparent and open to your clients about what data you are using, how and why you are using it, can access it and for how long.